In the Kitchen: Prevent the Spread of Infection

 Cleaning hands and disinfecting the gadgets

-You should wash your hands before eating, before preparing food, and after cleaning up the food preparation area, the CDC says.
-Outside the kitchen, you should wash your hands after using the bathroom, after handling pets or cleaning up after them, after
+Always wash your hands before eating, before making food, and after cleaning up the

+Outside the kitchen, you should wash your hands:

+After handling pets or cleaning up after them

-Use soap and water, making sure to clean the palms, the top surfaces, between the
+To wash your hands, use soap and water.
+Always clean the palms, the top surfaces,

 According to the CDC, plain soap works the best.
-Even though studies have shown that
+Studies have shown that there is

 Use soap and warm running water.